 Need to top off your Southwest Rapid Rewards account to hit a certain number of points to book a flight?
-You can buy Southwest points in increments of 1,000 points, starting at a minimum of 2,000 points.
+You can buy Southwest points to help, but we’re going to review if that is or is NOT a good idea.

 The Value of a Southwest Point

 I calculate it by dividing a given fare price in cash by the number of points it costs.
 This can vary from 1.5 to 3.3 cents per point, but is typically closer to 1.5-1.6 cents.